Qizhaolouis/Nutrition-App/README.md

 - NutritionRecommender
 	- The program logic workflow and user interface.
 - NutritionRunner
-	- The program to run the app
+	- The program to run the app.

 ## Future "Maybe" To-do
 - **Front end**